mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/solo.md

 - Update the currently connected Solo's firmware to the latest version `solo key update`

-- Blink the led of a specific Solo
+- Blink the LED of a specific Solo
 `solo key wink --serial {{serial_number}}`

 - Generate random bytes using the currently connected Solo's secure random number generator